* Markets happy to hold euros before ECB meeting next week

 The European Central Bank will say on Oct.
 26 it will start trimming its monthly asset purchases to 40 billion euros from 60 billion euros in January, according to a Reuters poll of economists.

-Elsewhere, the dollar hit its highest in about two weeks against the yen supported by this week's rise in U.S. bond yields, with the market's attention turning to who will next lead the Federal Reserve and this weekend's Japanese election.
+Meanwhile, the dollar turned lower after hitting its highest in about two weeks against the yen with the market's attention turning to who will next lead the Federal Reserve and this weekend's Japanese election.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (Reporting by Saikat Chatterjee; Editing by Toby Chopra)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (Reporting by Saikat Chatterjee)